Dmytro-Shulha/obsidian-plotly/README.md

 # obsidian-plotly
-Obsidian plugin to embed Plotly charts into markdown notes.
+Obsidian plugin, which allow user to embed Plotly charts into markdown notes.